JINO-ROHIT/ml-math-in-depth/README.md

-# Linear-Algebra-Done-Right-Solutions
+# ML-Math

-This repository is my personal collection of notes and solutions/proofs explained for the book.
+This repository is my personal collection of notes and solutions/proofs explained for core mathematics for ml.

 Enjoy :)

+1. Linear Algebra Done Right Solutions -